Cognigy/Documentation/docs/live-agent/conversation/conversation-queue/real-time-queue-notifications.md

 ## Configure Settings for a Handover to Agent Node

-1. In the Flow editor, add the Handover to Agent Node or use an existing one if you already added it earilier.
+1. In the Flow editor, add the Handover to Agent Node or use an existing one if you already added it earlier.
 2. Open a Node editor by clicking the Handover to Agent Node.
 3. Go to the **Live Agent Settings** section.
 4. For the queue position, configure the following settings: